baseboxorg/jeffskinnerbox.github.io/content/ideas/visual-object-recognition-with-machine-vision.md

 ```

 For some reason (bug in the CMake script?),
-the OpenCV 3 file for Python 3+ binding has the extention `.so`
+the OpenCV 3 file for Python 3+ binding may have the extention `.so`
 and named `cv2.cpython-35m-arm-linux-gnueabihf.so` (or some variant of)
 rather than simply `cv2.so` like  it should.
 This needs to be fixed: